heimskr/why/IO.md

 - 1 argument: device ID
 - 1 return value: cursor position in bytes
 - Can fail
-	- 1: invalid device ID
+	- 1: Invalid device ID
-	- errno + 1: couldn't find cursor
+	- errno + 1: Couldn't find cursor

+### `getname` (7)

+Queries a device's name.

+- 3 arguments:
+	1. Device ID
+	2. Address of buffer to store device name in
+	3. Size of buffer in bytes
+- 1 return value: number of bytes in the name (excluding null terminator)
+- Can fail
+	- 1: Invalid device ID
+	- 2 + PFAULT: A page fault occurred while writing to the buffer
+	- 3 + BWRITE: The page containing part of the buffer is unwritable